inviqa/harness-go/README.md

 * `/` - returns a simple JSON response confirming the service is working
 * `/metrics` - returns prometheus instrumentation data

+## Upgrades

+If you are upgrading your application's Go harness version, then you should consider any breaking changes mentioned in the [upgrade doc].

 ## Releasing